kalisio/kargo/README.md

 This project is licensed under the MIT License - see the [license file](./docs/LICENSE.md) for details

+## Helm charts management

+The chart management scripts (`release-dev-charts.sh` and `release-chart.sh`) both require :

+ * a valid `rclone` configuration, ie. containing a remote named `kalisio_charts` pointing on the object storage bucket where we backup our charts.
+ * an `helm` command able to push on our OCI-based registry, ie. you need to use `helm registry login harbor.portal.kalisio.com/kalisio` and enter the required credentials.

+### HOWTO generate chart dev versions

+Use the `./scripts/release-dev-charts.sh`.

+The script will package every chart and push on our OCI registry and on a backup s3 storage.

+### HOWTO make a chart release

+ 1. Prepare the new chart version, update chart version in $CHART/Chart.yaml
+ 2. Push your changes to the central repository
+ 3. Use `./scripts/release-chart.sh $CHART` where $CHART is the name of the chart to release (mapserver, kano, ...)

+ The script will package the chart, push on our oci registry and on a backup s3 storage.
+If everything is ok, it'll make a git tag named `$CHART-$VERSION`

 ## Howto version docker images

 * kargo specific container images (tileservergl & friends ...)